Quantum Scalar Field Theory Based on the Extended Least Action Principle: Quantum Theory for Massive Scalar Fields

-Variation of $I$ with respect to $S$ gives the same continuity equation (\ref{contEq}), while variation with respect to $\rho$ leads to (see Appendix \ref{appendix:SE})
+Variation of $S_t$ with respect to $S$ gives the same continuity equation (\ref{contEq}), while variation with respect to $\rho$ leads to (see Appendix \ref{appendix:SE})

 where $R[\phi, t]=\sqrt{\rho[\phi, t]}$.
-The last term in the R.H.S. of (\ref{QHJ}) is the scalar field equivalence of Bohm's quantum potential~\cite{Bohm1952}.
-In non-relativistic quantum mechanics, the Bohm's potential is considered responsible for the non-locality phenomenon in quantum mechanics~\cite{Bohm2}.
+The last term in the R.H.S. of (\ref{QHJ}) is the scalar field equivalence of the Bohm quantum potential~\cite{Bohm1952}.
+In non-relativistic quantum mechanics, the Bohm potential is considered responsible for the non-locality phenomenon in quantum mechanics~\cite{Bohm2}.
 Its origin is mysterious.
 Here we show that it originates from the information metrics related to relative entropy, $I_f$.

 Defined a complex functional $\Psi[\phi,t]=R[\phi, t]e^{iS[\phi, t]/\hbar}$, the continuity equation and the extended Hamilton-Jacobi equation (\ref{QHJ}) can be combined into a single functional derivative equation (see Appendix \ref{appendix:SE}),